-VISION San Francisco is a city where people with disabilit and older adults are valued, engaged, and living v dignity.
-MISSION The Department of Disability and Aging Services supports the well-being, safety and independence adults with disabilities, older people, and veteran VALUES Compassion Accountability Inclusion Equity Innovation
+VISION San Francisco is a city where people with disabilities and older adults are valued, engaged, and living with dignity.
+MISSION The Department of Disability and Aging Services supports the well-being, safety and independence of adults with disabilities, older people, and veterans.
+VALUES ' Equity Innovation